Tabletop RPG advice for little dragons

 Illustration of a fierce armored dwarf with a longsword beckoning with his hand

-If you want to make a mage hunter, witch hunter, or any other variation on that theme, here are 5 builds you should look at.
+If you want to make a mage hunter, witch hunter, or any other variation on that theme, here are five builds you should look at.

 Monk - Way of Shadow

 Mage hunting is a dangerous job, and an unprepared combatant can be dead in an instant.
-So imagine the audacity of a mage hunter who enters into fights not only with no magic, but also with no weapons or armor—just one person, trained to physical perfection, taking on opponents who can bend reality to their will.
-Now, imagine this unarmed opponent striking with such speed and precision that these super-powered opponents are stunned and staggered, unable to cast a single spell as they're beaten to death by a hunter's bare hands.
+So imagine the audacity of a mage hunter who enters into fights with no magic, weapons, or armor—just one person, trained to physical perfection, taking on opponents who can bend reality to their will.
+Now, imagine this unarmed opponent striking with such speed and precision that these super-powered opponents are stunned and staggered, unable to cast a single spell as they’re beaten to death by a hunter’s bare hands.

 The core Monk features alone can easily make a dangerous mage-killer, but there’s a subclass that takes it to the next level.
-The Way of Shadow subclass allows the already dangerous Monk to more effectively sneak up on an enemy mage, but also gives them the ability to cast Silence at level 3.
-As they level up, Shadow Monks get more sneaky features, but can eventually make attacks as a reaction even when their target doesn’t run away from them, giving them more chances to break a mage’s concentration.
+The Way of Shadow subclass allows the already dangerous Monk to sneak up on an enemy mage and also gives them the ability to cast Silence at level 3.
+As they level up, Shadow Monks get more sneaky features and can eventually make attacks as a reaction even when their target doesn’t run away from them, giving them more chances to break a mage’s concentration.

 As a mage hunter, a Shadow Monk might take great care to differentiate themselves from their enemies, noting that the spells they cast are powered by ki, not magic.
-If you’re wanting to play a character that distrusts or even loathes magic of all kinds, this is probably the best option.
-Ki power could be played as more pure and incorruptible than magic, which can be used for all kinds of nefarious purposes.
+If you want to play a character that distrusts or even loathes magic of all kinds, this is probably the best option.
+Ki power could be played as more pure and incorruptible than magic, which can twisted for nefarious purposes.

 Fighter - Eldritch Knight

 True mage hunters are going to know how to defend themselves against magic.
-Eldritch Knights don’t shun magic, but embrace it, using it to protect themselves from magic and boost their offensive capabilities as well.
-Any build on this list can effectively fight mages, but the Eldritch Knight, more than any of the other options, can simply shrug off a Fireball and defiantly ask, “Is that the best you’ve got?”
+Eldritch Knights don’t shun magic but embrace it, using it to protect themselves from magic and boost their offensive capabilities.
+Any build on this list can effectively fight mages, but the Eldritch Knight, more than any other option, can simply shrug off a Fireball and defiantly ask, “Is that the best you’ve got?”

 This clip of Maki from Fire Force facing off against a group of enemy mages shows how an Eldritch Knight would handle a battle like that.
 Maki is far from unpowered, but her offensive capabilities come mostly from her physical attacks—she uses her pyrokinetic abilities to counter pyrokinetic abilities in her foes.
 That’s a good basis for an Eldritch Knight.